vidaud/seta/seta-doc/docs/general/how-runs.md

 - Sentence separation based on dependency parsing (allowing the reconstruction even of sentences split over several lines).

-The output of this step is a document repository containing the completely cleaned unified plain text, divided into chunks of 300 words.
+This stage produces a document repository containing the thoroughly cleaned unified plain text, separated into 300-word chunks.

-This new document structure is stored within the ElasticSearch (ES) database which allows searching and reproduction for human readers.
+This new document structure is saved in the ElasticSearch database, which allows users to search and reproduce it.

 #### Neural networks training

-Neural networks can learn any function and only data availability defines how complex the function can be.
-Therefore, the data preparation, feature engineering and domain coverage become essential elements for obtaining meaningful and analysable results from neural network training.
+Neural networks may learn any function, and the only limitation is the availability of data.
+As a result, data preparation, feature engineering, and domain coverage become critical components for producing relevant and understandable results from neural network training.
-The EC public knowledge corpus offers a consistent language and thus the features that have been created from chunks instead of words like in general language.
+The EC public knowledge corpus provides a consistent language and so characteristics that have been generated from chunks rather than words, as in general language.

 #### Chunk compositionality

-**"Chunking"** is the process of grouping different bits of information together into more manageable or meaningful chunks[^5].
+**"Chunking"** is the process of combining several pieces of information into more comprehensible or significant portions.[^3].

 Three key ingredients are needed for successful chunking: